 "Money is the killer app.
 Money is the killer app because it is the foundational technology for all commerce and, as such, touches everything.
 In order to make all the stuff that is beyond money - the "blockchain" applications - work as neutral, open, decentralized platforms, we need to transact with a neutral, global, decentralized currency.
 You can't do the commerce, the trade, the identity, the land registry, the everything else without first having the foundation of a fundamentally new way of doing money which is open, borderless, decentralized, censorship-resistant and global."

-Remember, what money-as-a-protocol really allows us to do is program incentives at scales never before possible.
+Remember, money-as-a-protocol allows us to program incentives at scales never before possible.
 Yes, this means that there are all sorts of interesting high-level use cases to go after, but it also implies that the only way genuinely to do so is by thinking about the incentives which underpin whatever you want to build.

 💡 If you're not altering the incentive structure on which your society runs, you should probably just use a database.

 One of our biggest problems is understanding the terms we use, and money is probably the most relevant example of this.
 In this course, we've described it as an abstraction to communicate value, as a language in its own right, and as a technology older than writing.
 'Money' as such is not a definitional term, it's a general classifier.
 We can, at least, talk about its critical features, defined in terms of how we can engineer it: